annausata/PetProject_SQL/README.md

 3. *March consistently appears in the top months*, suggesting seasonal promotions or consumer habits in early spring.
 4. *Electronics have different purchase behavior*, with revenue peaking in different months compared to customer volume.

+## 💡 Key Learnings and Skills Gained
+Throughout this project, I significantly improved my SQL skills by writing complex queries and utilizing various functions.
+I worked extensively with **GROUP BY, window functions, UNION, and aggregation functions** to analyze customer behavior and purchase trends.
+Additionally, I gained hands-on experience in **data cleaning and transformation**, including handling duplicates, optimizing table structures, and modifying data types for efficiency.
+This project also deepened my understanding of **seasonality and customer segmentation**, allowing me to derive meaningful business insights that support data-driven decision-making.